microsoft/EdgeML/README.md

 You could change the behavior of the code by setting these flags in `config.mk` and rebuilding with `make -Bj`.
 All these flags can be set for both ProtoNN and Bonsai.
 The following are supported currently by both ProtoNN and Bonsai.

-    SINGLE/DOUBLE:  Single/double floating-point precision.
+    SINGLE/DOUBLE:  Single/Double precision floating-point.
+Single is most often sufficient.
+Double might help with reproducibility.
-    ZERO_BASED_IO:  Enable to perform I/O with labels and indices being 0-based instead of 1-based.
+    ZERO_BASED_IO:  Read datasets with 0-based labels and indices instead of the default 1-based.
     TIMER:          Timer logs.
 Print running time of various calls.
-    CONCISE:        To be used with TIMER to print limited time information.
+    CONCISE:        To be used with TIMER to limit the information printed to those deltas above a threshold.

-The following are supported only by ProtoNN, but one can write corresponding code for Bonsai.
+The following currently only change the behavior of ProtoNN, but one can write corresponding code for Bonsai.

     LOGGER:         Debugging logs.
 Currently prints min, max and norm of matrices.
     LIGHT_LOGGER:   Less verbose version of LOGGER.
 Can be used to track call flow.
-    XML:            Enable to train with extreme multilabel learning datasets.
+    XML:            Enable training with large sparse datasets with many labels.
 This is in beta.
     VERBOSE:        Print additional informative output to stdout.
     DUMP:           Dump models after each optimization iteration instead of just in the end.
-    VERIFY:         Legacy verification code for comparison with Matlab version .
+    VERIFY:         Legacy verification code for comparison with Matlab version.

 Additionally, there is one of two flags that has to be set in the Makefile:

-    MKL_PAR_LDFLAGS: Linking with parallel version of MKL
+    MKL_PAR_LDFLAGS: Linking with parallel version of MKL.
-    MKL_SEQ_LDFLAGS: Linking with sequential version of MKL
+    MKL_SEQ_LDFLAGS: Linking with sequential version of MKL.

 ### Microsoft Open Source Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.